Home Remedies for Bed Bugs in Your House – Complete Guide

 • Odorless, opaque white powder.
 Available in 1 lb., 2 lb., 5 lb.,...

-Bed bugs won’t eat borax but when they crawl over it, they’ll have a hard time breathing, and will die relatively quickly.
+Bed bugs won’t eat borax but when they crawl over it, they’ll have a hard time breathing and will die relatively quickly.
 Borax isn’t dangerous for humans and won’t produce any allergic reactions, so you can add it to the washing machine when laundering your clothes.
-Coupled with some hot water, borax can wreak havoc upon bed bugs.
+Coupled with some hot water, borax can wreak havoc on bed bugs.

 Soda bicarbonate is a universal remedy for everything.
 The best thing about it is that it’s dead cheap and you can find it pretty much around every corner.
 For those who don’t know, soda bicarbonate is used to dehydrate and absorb moisture from places like a fridge or freezer.
 This function can be translated to bed bugs, as it can do the same to them.

 Vinegar doesn’t seem like an effective treatment for killing bed bugs because we eat it.
-But, what’s food for one is a poison for the other.
+But, what’s food for one is poison for the other.
 In this case, vinegar is used to kill nymphs and adult bed bugs, as it can’t kill bed bug eggs.
-Furthermore, vinegar is best used in conjunction with other remedies on the list – for example, diatomaceous earth or soda bicarbonate.

 Pour the vinegar into a spray bottle, add some D.E. or soda bicarbonate, and spray the substance where you think the bed bugs are hiding.
 This is one of the cheapest home remedies on the list and is catered towards smaller infestations.
 For bigger infestations, vinegar will be almost futile.